neillfontes/jira-wall-display/README.md

 # Jira Wall Display

 Tiny app to create a wall display for Agile Teams that use Jira.
 Don't lose track for your team's progress!
+I could not find anything more or less ready to do it, so I've gathered these pieces of tech to achieve the final result.
+It is suitable for queries to track down bug count or sprint progress in an Agile environment.
+Feel free to use it!
+There are some improvements to the HTML page, to be more flexible to support 1 to 4 teams and improvements to the js as well, but the distributed version is working as designed.

 ## Getting Started